top of page

 Every runner’s experience and treatment is different.
 What worked for me was finding the right expert, whose treatment corrected my gait, healed my PF, and made me an improved runner.
 Don’t let plantar fasciitis keep you off course and from your next race or ultra!

 I am also the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-Read excerpts, praise, and reviews, and order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+You can order the book exclusively from the Wipf and Stock Publishers website, use code ultrarunning40, and receive a 40% discount.
+Offer expires 9/3/24.
+You can also order It on Amazon, Bookshop, or Barnes & Noble.
+It's available in hardcover, paperback, e-book, and Kindle.

 Follow me on Facebook, Twitter, and Instagram